vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 - A vCenter with NSX-T backed environment.
-- Ensure that following NSX-T configurations are in place:
+- Ensure that following NSX-T configurations are complete.

   **Note:** The following provides only a high-level overview of the required NSX-T configuration.
 For more information, see [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and [NSX-T Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).